SEMICeu/Taxonomy/Entity_Legal_Form/README.md

 #### Example

 The example below shows how the code [JLR3](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/2023-09-28-elf-code-list-v1.5.csv#L111-L112) has been transformed.
-In particular, it is possible to see how the skos-xl:labels allow associate the labels with the respective abbreviations.
+The example shows how a code in multiple languages with transliteration is transformed. is In particular, it is possible to see how the skos-xl:labels allow associate the labels with the respective abbreviations.

 ```
 <http://data.europa.eu/ih3/legal-form/gl-c-c0c25d4317cd4f02968efa8466c3e111>